 Honestly, Mardi Gras activities make a perfect unit study topic!

-What Is Mardi Gras?
+What Is Mardi Gras? | How do you teach Mardi Gras?

-What Mardi Gras Means
+What Mardi Gras Means:

 What is the meaning of Mardi Gras?
 Mardi Gras — also known as Fat Tuesday, Shrove Tuesday, and Carnival — marks the last day before the beginning of Lent.
 Although Mardi Gras has become a widely-accepted non-religious holiday, this day traditionally marked the last day before the period of fasting and repentance (“Lent”) before Easter, which celebrates the resurrection of Jesus.